 OK, this isn’t about flowers, but it’s one of the most popular apps of its kind.
 Developed by Columbia University, the University of Maryland and the Smithsonian Institution, Leafsnap is a series of electronic field guides that help identify tree species from photographs using flowers, fruits, seeds and bark.
 The app is capable of identifying all types of trees found in the Northeastern US and Canada.

-Visiting gardens in England?
-Leafsnap UK is a plant identification app that includes trees from across the United Kingdom with information and imagery provided by the Natural History Museum in London.
+Leafsnap even has a UK version that includes trees from across the United Kingdom with information and imagery provided by the Natural History Museum in London.
 Free

 Want to know more?
 To learn about another powerful plant identification tool, check out my post on how to identify trees with a dichotomous key.